top of page

 JC Headshot 2.png

-I am a counseling intern who believes that mental health should be approachable, judgment-free, and (when appropriate) a little bit humorous.
+I believe that mental health should be approachable, judgment-free, and (when appropriate) a little bit humorous.
 Life is messy, and let’s be honest, none of us got the instruction manual.
-That’s where I come in, to help teens (14+) and adults who feel stuck in patterns of anxiety, self-doubt, people-pleasing, or overwhelming life transitions.
+That’s where I come in, to help teens (13+) and adults who feel stuck in patterns of anxiety, self-doubt, people-pleasing, or overwhelming life transitions.

 If you’re juggling stress from school, work, relationships, or simply trying to figure out your next step, let’s work together to find clarity and confidence.
 My goal is to create a supportive space where you feel heard, understood, and prioritized so you can feel like the best version of yourself.